wolberlab/pyrod/README.md

 <img src="https://github.com/schallerdavid/pyrod/blob/master/pyrod_logo.png" height="200">

 PyRod is a python software developed to generate dynamic molecular interaction fields (dMIFs) and pharmacophore features based on analyzing the protein environment of water molecules in molecular dynamcis simulations.
+Check the [PyRod wiki](https://github.com/schallerdavid/pyrod/wiki) for more information on installation and usage.

 ## Installation
 #### Clone this repository